jorgEVOplasmids/rapid_adaptation_pOXA48/README.md

 #### Bacterial growth during experimental evolution

 To assess the phenotipic changes during the experimental evolution assay, we measured the bacterial growth of each replicate population each 2 days of the experiment.
-The raw data for this analysis can be found at *link_to_table_of_data* and the script for the plotting (**Figure 1D**) and statistical analyses can be checked at *link_to_script*.
+The raw data for this analysis can be found at *link_to_table_of_data* and the script for the plotting (**Figure 1D**) and statistical analyses can be checked at /phylogeny_and_phenotype/curves_non_cont.R.

 ## Genomic analyses of the Experimental Evolution